 Some topics that interest us include:

-- current and future security challenges facing Australia in the southern Pacific
+- current and future security challenges facing Australia in relation to China

 Writers are also encouraged to develop their own topic in relation to the theme.